rvdb7345/Commodity-Trading-Agent/README.md

 # 🤖📈 RL Commodity Trading Agent

 This repo provides a modular environment for training an agent to handle the procurement of agricultural commodities through the use of Reinforcement Learning.
-Created by Vesper in collobaration with Slimmer AI.
+Created by Vesper in collaboration with Slimmer AI.

 Check out the website for more information about our platform: <a href="https://www.vespertool.com/">Vesper - The commodity intelligence platform built to grow your business</a>